Lawyer for convicted British killer nurse Lucy Letby says new evidence is grounds for appeal

 LONDON -- A lawyer for convicted British killer nurse Lucy Letby said Monday that he plans to ask an appeals court to re-examine her convictions after the prosecution's leading expert changed his opinion on how three babies died.

-Attorney Mark McDonald said Dr. Dewi Evans could no longer be believed after reversing his opinion that Letby had injected air down a nasal gastric tube that killed three infants.
+Dr. Dewi Evans's testimony is no longer credible after her reversed his opinion that Letby had injected air down a nasal gastric tube that killed three infants, attorney Mark McDonald said.

 “I have fresh evidence that casts doubt on the conviction,” McDonald said.
 “The defense will argue that Dr. Evans is not a reliable expert, and given that he was the lead expert for the prosecution, we say that all the convictions are not safe.”